gitorko/gitorko.github.io/content/post/distributed-system-essentials/index.md

 ![](img07.png)

-You can also use JDK21 virtual threads or a framework like reactor which supports NIO (non-blocking IO)
+1. **Spring Reactor**  - Reactor is a non-blocking reactive programming model with back-pressure support, which supports NIO (non-blocking IO)
+2. **Virtual Threads** - Light-weight threads that were introduced in JDK21

 By enabling virtual threads in spring you can achieve higher throughput, If your code calls a blocking I/O operation in a virtual thread, the runtime suspends the virtual thread until it can be resumed later.
-This way, the hardware is utilized to an almost optimal level, resulting in high levels of concurrency and, therefore, high throughput.
+The hardware is utilized to an almost optimal level, resulting in high levels of concurrency and, therefore, high throughput.

 **Pitfalls to avoid in Virtual Threads**